t-regx/t-regx.github.io/docs/whats-the-point.md

 Programming languages are **tools** created to solve problems.
 An experienced programmer **should** be able to look at the code and tell what it does.
 With PHP `preg_*` functions it's just. not. possible.

-Someone who doesn't know PHP regular expressions, can probably ask himself:
+Someone who doesn't know PHP regular expressions, can probably ask themselves:

 - `preg_replace('//', $r, $s)` - will this replace all occurrences?
 Or just one?
 - `preg_match('//', $subject)` - will *this* match the first occurrence?
 Or all?